gazelle51/expressjs-boilerplate/README.md

 #### Testing

 Tests should be written for custom functions that do not rely on external dependencies.
-This application uses <a href="https://jestjs.io/">jest</a> for the test framework.
-All test scripts are in the `tests/` folder and can be run using the `npm run test` command.
+This application uses a combination of <a href="https://mochajs.org/">Mocha</a>, <a href="https://sinonjs.org/">Sinon</a> and <a href="https://www.chaijs.com/">Chai</a> for the test framework.
+All test scripts are in the `tests/` folder and can be run using the `npm run test` (if the TypeScript is already built) or `npm run build-test` commands.

-If you're test requires an environment variable or an external dependency result use the `rewire` module to temporarily override a variable within the test scope.
-You can read the <a href="https://www.npmjs.com/package/rewire">documentation</a> for examples.

 <a name="cors"></a>